-What do the funding bodies mean by ‘a no worse off principle’ when my first plan transitions?
+What do the funding bodies mean by the ‘no disadvantage’ principle?

-Governments made a commitment that individuals receiving disability supports before becoming a participant in the NDIS, will achieve at least the same level of social and economic participation (or undertake the same range of activities) through the NDIS.
-There are rules built into the NDIS that ensure that people will not be disadvantaged by accessing the scheme.
+Governments made a commitment that individuals receiving disability supports before becoming a participant in the NDIS, will achieve at least the same outcomes through the Scheme.
+There are rules built into the NDIS that ensure people will not be disadvantaged by accessing the scheme.

-Where the NDIS does not fund the kind of support you previously received under another program, the NDIA will seek to identify alternative supports or refer you to other service systems.
+Where the NDIS does not fund the kind of support you previously received, the NDIA will identify alternative supports that enable you to achieve the same outcomes or refer you to other service systems.

 The best way to make sure nothing is missed in your plan is to start preparing early.
 Taking time now to understand what you are receiving from your service providers will assist in ensuring that you have what you need in your first NDIS plan.

 What does interface with the community services and mainstream systems mean?